Regulations: No catch-and-release requirement; often used as bait. Hook-and-line or nets allowed for sport fishing.

 Bag Limit: 10 crabs per day

-Regulations: Open season typically November to June in most areas; can be taken with hoop nets or by hand in the North Coast District and Sonoma/Mendocino counties.
+Regulations: Open season typically November to June in most areas; can be taken with hoop nets or by hand.
 Check for seasonal closures due to domoic acid levels.

 Protected Status: Not protected, but managed